 The Healthy Start Coalition was awarded a five-year grant from the Administration for Children & Families to provide comprehensive fatherhood services to dads in Baker, Clay, Duval, Nassau and St. Johns counties from 2015-2020.

 The Coalition’s Fatherhood P.R.I.D.E.
-(Parental Responsibility Inspiring Dads Everywhere) program strengthens and expands responsible fatherhood, employment, housing, health care, mentoring and recidivism reduction services through case management, referrals and group classes.
+(Parental Responsibility Inspiring Dads Everywhere) program strengthens and expands fatherhood, employment, housing, health care, mentoring and recidivism reduction services through case management, referrals and group classes.

 The Coalition established fatherhood as a priority in 2009-2014 Service Delivery Plan.
-Due to the growing need for Fatherhood Responsibility and its impact on Maternal Child Health, the Coalition has developed a Fatherhood Initiative Task Force for Northeast Florida region and plans to collaborate with area fatherhood providers.
-The program will build on the foundations established by the Coalition and the Florida Department of Revenue – Child Support Enforcement Department’s “Bringing Relief, Education and Assets to Children and their Household” Project (BREACH), which ceased services in August 2014.
+Due to the growing need for fatherhood responsibility and its impact on maternal and child health, the Coalition has developed a Fatherhood Initiative Task Force for Northeast Florida region and collaborates with area fatherhood providers.
+The program builds on the foundations established by the Coalition and the Florida Department of Revenue – Child Support Enforcement Department’s “Bringing Relief, Education and Assets to Children and their Household” Project (BREACH), which ceased services in August 2014.

-The needs of referred fathers will be assessed and addressed through a three-tier case management system, that will include a text message personalized education and reminder system, peer mentorship, group classes and a variety of community referrals, including but not limited to financial literacy classes through Real$ense, employment assistance through the Jacksonville Urban League, fatherhood training using evidence-based curricula from the National Fatherhood Initiative and more.
+The needs of referred fathers are assessed and addressed through a three-tier case management system, that includes a text message personalized education and reminder system, peer mentorship, group classes and a variety of community referrals, including but not limited to financial literacy classes through Real$ense, employment assistance through the Jacksonville Urban League, fatherhood training using evidence-based curricula from the National Fatherhood Initiative and more.

 Program and partner agency staff will also receive training on domestic violence and preventing, detecting and reporting child abuse.
 The Northeast Florida Center for Community Initiatives at the University of North Florida serves as local project evaluator.